mouseless/baked/docs/features/coding-style.md

 > [!WARNING]
 >
-> A class `IQueryContext` is not considered as a query class unless it satisfies
+> A class that injects `IQueryContext` is not considered as a query class unless
-> the plural naming convention.
+> it satisfies the plural naming convention.

 ## Records are DTOs